-Table B-1 outlines the inclusion and exclusion criteria related to populations, interventions, comparators, outcomes, timing, and settings (PICOTS), and study designs of interest for each Key Question (KQ).
-In the winter of 2022, the protocol was amended to include adolescents and subacute pain.
-These changes were documented on in a revised protocol submitted to PROSPERO, the AHRQ Protocol, and the title, key questions, and inclusion and exclusion criteria were edited to reflect said changes.
-The changes expanded inclusion criteria to include subacute pain and adolescents.
+Table B-1 outlines the inclusion and exclusion criteria related to populations, interventions, comparators, outcomes, timing, and settings (PICOTS), and study designs of interest for each Key Question (KQ):

-KQ1.
-In adults or adolescents with chronic or subacute pain, what are the benefits of cannabinoids for treatment of chronic or subacute pain?
-KQ2.
-In adults or adolescents with chronic or subacute pain, what are the harms of cannabinoids for treatment of chronic or subacute pain?
-KQ3.
-In adults or adolescents with chronic or subacute pain, what are the benefits of kratom or other plant-based substances for treatment of chronic or subacute pain?

-KQ4.
-In adults or adolescents with chronic or subacute pain, what are the harms of kratom or other plant-based substances for treatment of chronic or subacute pain?
+- KQ1.
+In adults with chronic pain, what are the benefits of cannabinoids for treatment of chronic pain? - KQ2.
+In adults with chronic pain, what are the harms of cannabinoids for treatment of chronic pain? - KQ3.
+In adults with chronic pain, what are the benefits of kratom or other plant-based substances for treatment of chronic pain? - KQ4.
+In adults with chronic pain, what are the harms of kratom or other plant-based substances for treatment of chronic pain?